seznam/slo-exporter/docs/modules/tailer.md

 | Output event   | `raw`       |

 This module is able to tail file and parse each line using regular expression with named groups.
-Those named groups are used to initiate the produced event.
+Those group names are used as metadata keys of the produces event and values are the matching strings.

 It persists the last read position to file, so it can continue if restarted.

 It can be used for example to tail proxy log and create events from it